 The Quick Report

-The Best WNBA Draft Picks of All Time
+The Best WNBA Draft Picks in the History of the League

 The WNBA is a hot topic of conversation in recent seasons, and for good reason!
 Let’s take a look at the 30 best draft picks ever in the nearly 30 year history of the league.